-You must have at least one attester identified who can submit an attestation on your behalf when audited.
-The attester must be an ABR-certified diplomate who is familiar with your current contributions.
-The attester must confirm your knowledge and diligence in meeting the responsibilities associated with the profession of medical physics.
+A diplomate must have at least one attester identified who can submit an attestation on his or her behalf when audited.
+The attester must be an ABR-certified diplomate who is familiar with the diplomate’s current contributions.
+The attester must confirm the diplomate’s knowledge and diligence in meeting the responsibilities associated with the profession of medical physics.
 Using the online attestation form, which is available on myABR

-, you will be asked to supply a record of your recent accomplishments as related to each of the six general competencies and components of medical physics.
+, diplomates will be asked to supply a record of their recent accomplishments as related to each of the six general competencies and components of medical physics.

-This will be shared with your attester to provide background information for his or her ratings.
+This will be shared with the diplomate’s attester to provide background information for his or her ratings.

 Did you find what you needed on this page?